hm-lang/core/proposals/README.md

 ```

 Like the IDs in stores, items added to a set become deeply constant,
-even if the set variable is writeable.
+even if the set variable is writable.

 TODO: discussion on `insertionOrderedSet` and `unorderedSet`, if we want them.